python-adaptive/adaptive/docs/source/algorithms_and_examples.md

 ## {class}`adaptive.Learner1D`

+The `Learner1D` class is designed for adaptively learning 1D functions of the form `f: ℝ → ℝ^N`.
+It focuses on sampling points where the function is less well understood to improve the overall approximation.
+This learner is well-suited for functions with localized features or varying degrees of complexity across the domain.

 Adaptively learning a 1D function (the plot below) and live-plotting the process in a Jupyter notebook is as easy as

 ```python